 - 2017 - Emily J Henderson (Bristol Medical School: Population Health Sciences, graduated 2016), Stephen R Lord, Matthew A Brodie, Daisy M Gaunt, Andrew D Lawrence, Jacqueline C T Close, Alan L Whone & Yoav Ben-Shlomo (2016).
 Rivastigmine for gait stability in patients with Parkinson’s disease (ReSPonD): a randomised, double-blind, placebo-controlled, phase 2 trial.
 Lancet Neurology.
 15: 249–58.

-The next round is expected to open in 2020.
 For further information on the scheme contact Catherine Brown.